Payments

 For a payment technology that’s been around for more than 20 years, it’s safe to say that contactless has officially arrived.

-Tap and go — also known as contactless payments — accounted for more than two in every three in-person transactions globally on Mastercard’s network in 2023, up from one in three prior to the pandemic.
+Tap and go — also known as contactless payments — account for more than two in every three in-person transactions globally on Mastercard’s network, up from one in three prior to the pandemic.
 That spike in adoption can be attributed to two major factors.
-First, shoppers and merchants were both seeking touch-free ways to transact amid COVID-19.
+First, shoppers and merchants were both seeking touch-free ways to transact amid the global pandemic.
 Second, the launch of tap to ride on major mass transit systems around the world became a killer app for contactless and propelled usage.

 contactless